glorvega/Angular-Videogames-Website/README.md

 ## Development server

+In order to deploy the private server, you need to open the powershell console and run the command "npm run start:server".

+This will load the database and it will let you navigate through the navbar and the specific routes within the application.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding